5 Job Interview Questions That Make Employers Want To Hire You

 By Angela Rose for BioSpace.com

-When biopharma employers evaluate job seekers, they consider factors from education and experience to published work and references.
+When life science employers evaluate job candidates, they consider factors from education and experience to published work and references.
 While they will obtain much of this information from your resume or CV, they may seek additional detail in an interview.
 Your responses to their interview questions are decidedly important and can make or break your chance of employment.
 However, interviews present another opportunity to impress that many candidates ignore—the opportunity to ask the hiring manager a few questions of your own.
-Consider the following queries that will make biotech and pharmaceutical employers want to hire you.
+Consider the following queries that will make life science employers want to hire you.

 1. Why did you decide to hire for this particular position at this time?

-This is a valuable question whether you’re applying for a scientist, research associate, QA specialist or other biopharma role.
+This is a valuable question whether you’re applying for a scientist, research associate, QA specialist or other role in the life sciences industry.
 Not only will it show the employer that you’re interested in the company’s current situation, it will also provide you with valuable insight into job conditions.
-For example, you may view a response such as “the company is growing” or “the last employee was promoted” favorably.
+For example, you may view a response such as “the last employee was promoted” or “the company just got funding and we’re expanding” favorably.